July 9th, 2019 Last Updated on: February 16th, 2022

 6. Mt.
 Kearsarge Indian Museum, Warner, NH

 With a powerful backstory of multiculturalism and diversity, this museum has a unique heritage of Native American land reclamation.
 Located in the beautiful woods of New Hampshire, this museum features tours through the Medicine Woods that showcase the natural flora that Native Americans historically used for food, medicine, and more.
-With interactive and educational exhibits, this museum offers guided tours of their facility that help you get the most out of its many exhibits, outdoor features, and programs.
+With interactive and educational exhibits, this museum offers guided tours of its facility that help you get the most out of its many exhibits, outdoor features, and programs.
 They organize lectures, crafts, workshops, and more.
 It is also home to the Annual Harvest Moon and NatureFest, a fun day of cultural food, exhibits, and storytelling, appreciating a traditional harvest celebration.

 7. The Eiteljorg Museum, Indianapolis, IN

 This museum displays the rich cultural diversity of North American peoples through an expansive collection of storytelling, artistic expression, and artifacts.
-One of the only Midwestern museums to present the histories of both Native America and the American West, The Eiteljorg is located in Indianapolis and showcases many dynamic collections of art, history, and culture.
+One of the only Midwestern museums to present the histories of both Native America and the American West, The Eiteljorg is located in Indianapolis and showcases many dynamic collections of art and culture.
 From sculptures and paintings to weaving and pottery, this museum of historical and contemporary art is something you won’t want to miss.
 The museum also organizes many educational and cultural programs and festivals, such as the summer Indian Market & Festival, throughout the year.

 8. Six Nations Indian Museum, Onchiota, NY